vroom0607/Enlightened-Epoque/articles/article8.md

 Accessorising isn't about overcrowding.
 It’s easy for us to get carried away with these items but when we take a step back and ground ourselves with intention, it’s easy to see that true style lies with being clever and logical.
 By grounding your look in 1-2 statement pieces, matching metals and colors with purpose, and building around your outfit, you create a look that’s harmonious and confident.
 It’s a common phrase heard in our lives by sometimes less is more!

 ### __References__
 Chemla, Clara.
 “The Rules Of Wearing Statement Jewelry.”
 The Zoe Report, https://www.thezoereport.com/fashion/the-rules-of-wearing-statement-jewelry.
-Accessed 02 May 2025.
+Accessed 17 July 2025.

 “4 Styling Tips to Consider.”
 Nordstrom, https://www.nordstrom.com/browse/content/blog/how-to-accessorize.
-Accessed 02 May 2025.
+Accessed 19 July 2025.

 “Basic Tips for Matching Clothes with Accessories.”
 Voy Media, https://voymedia.com/fashion-tips-how-to-match-accessories.
-Accessed 02 May 2025.
+Accessed 20 July 2025.

 “Addressed: A Guide to Layering Jewelry.”
 Vogue, https://www.vogue.com/article/addressed-a-guide-to-layering-jewelry.
-Accessed 02 May 2025.
+Accessed 20 July 2025.